pokepark/PokemonBotBridge/README.md

 Set `LOCATION_BOT` to the bot which shall receive messages with a shared location send to the bot / bot bridge.

+Set `EXCLUDE_DIRS` to the directories which should be exluded from the bridge logic.
+You can add multiple folder separated by comma.
+Example: `define('EXCLUDE_DIRS', 'core,backup');`

 # Bot token

 Start chat with https://t.me/BotFather and create one bot token.